 Having to go back and install a Changing Place later is often more expensive than just including one from the beginning.
 Additional building work will usually be required to ensure there’s space to fulfil the minimum size requirement for a Changing Place.

-Whether you’re back on-site, in the office or working from home, here are some practical steps architects and contractors can take now to prepare for the incoming Changing Places regulations.
+Here are some practical steps architects and contractors can take now to prepare for the new Changing Places regulations.

 Helpful resources for architects and contractors